ssalvaterra/LIB-201/transcribing.md

 <!--examples of transcription images as formative assessment-->

-# II.
-Text Regions in Transkribus
+# 2. Text Regions in Transkribus

 Before we get started actually transcribing, we have to tell Transkribus what parts of the page have text on them, and what order to read that text!
 (Remember, computers aren't smart enough to read like humans!)